Harvard-CS145/ecmp/README.md

 * What's the throughput difference for `bisec1` between Fattree and BinaryTree?
 Why one is better than the other?
 * What's the throughput difference for `bisec1` between the theory result and the Fattree?
 Why one is better than the other?

-**Hint:** You need to define the UDP header and parse the UDP header in the parser.
-And UDP packets have different `hdr.ipv4.protocol` value compared with TCP packets.
+**Hint:** You need to define the UDP header and parse the UDP header in the parser, and UDP packets have different `hdr.ipv4.protocol` value compared with TCP packets.
+Start by adding the following to `p4src/include/headers.p4` and updating the `headers` struct.
+Then update the parser and deparser in `p4src/include/parsers.p4` to handle UDP packets.

 ```
-header udp_t{
+header udp_t {
     bit<16> srcPort;
     bit<16> dstPort;
     bit<16> len;